 odonata

-Odonata is a not-for-profit entity supporting biodiversity impact solutions.
+Mt Rothwell is a sanctuary managed by Odonata Foundation, a not-for-profit entity supporting biodiversity impact solutions.
 Founded in 2017 by Nigel Sharp, we create, support, nurture and empower businesses and entrepreneurs to move towards a more environmentally sustainable world.

 Healthy biodiversity, including our soils, is critical to our daily lives and long term survival.
 We believe that by demonstrating the economic benefits of investing in biodiversity, we’ll create a more sustainable planet where people can thrive.
 Business is a major tool for positive biodiversity, climate and social impact, and key to inspiring Australians to live a healthy life in harmony with nature.